MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-isolated-storage.md

 # Isolated Storage
 Isolated Storage is a data storage that provides isolation between extensions, so that you can keep keys/values in one extension from being accessed from other extensions.
 Keys/values in the Isolated Storage are accessible through an API.
 The involved option type is DataScope.

-The methods supported for the DataScope option type are:
+The methods supported for IsolatedStorage are:

 |Method|Description|For more information, see|
 |--------------|-----------------|-------------------------------|